Last updated on September 4th, 2024.

 For best results, use a kitchen scale (affiliated); it is the best way to measure the ingredients and avoid frustrations.

-• Flour.
-I used all-purpose flour and bread flour, but you can use all-purpose solely.
+- Flour.
+I used all-purpose flour and bread flour and you can use all-purpose solely.

-• Instant Yeast.
-I like to use SAF (affiliated) to convert to active dry yeast or fresh cake yeast; check the notes in the recipe card.
+- Instant Yeast.
+I like to use SAF instant yeast.
+To convert to active dry yeast or fresh cake yeast; check the notes in the recipe card.

 How to make chocolate brioche